jonhan8352/GoodMorningDiscordBot/README.md

 # GoodMorningDiscordBot

 We are going to create a Discord bot which it will send message to the channel in Discord Server during specific time.
-First we need to install Discord, Schedule and Time in our Python script.
+First we need to install Discord, Schedule and Time library into our Python script.

 ```
 import discord